 Episode 18.
 AI Vs Robots Vs Marketing- Who Wins?

 “Hey, Marketing Transformed… Play: AI vs Robots vs Marketing”

-A couple of years ago, it was quoted that by 2020, fifty percent of search will be done by voice.
+A couple of years ago, it was quoted that by 2020, fifty percent of search will be carried out by voice.
 And I’m really interested to see whether that’s come through this year or not.
-What is certain though is that once again text is changing, and you cannot stop that change.
-At least twenty percent of all searches were voice a couple of years ago, and it would have been unheard of that the quality of voice interpretation was anything any good at all.
-It was considered extremely poor, now it’s reported that there is ninety percent accuracy on voice interpretation on translations worldwide- not just English.
+What is certain though, is that once again text is changing and you cannot stop that change.
+At least twenty percent of all searches were voice a couple of years ago, and it would have been unheard of that the quality of voice interpretation was any good at all.
+It was considered extremely poor, now it’s reported that voice interpretation on translations worldwide are ninety percent accurate (not just English).
 Scary right.
-Its scary how quickly but exciting how things change don’t you think?
+It's scary how quickly, yet how exciting things change, don’t you think?